PhantomMaa/AppActivePro/docs/en/details/developer_guide.md

 - UNIT_FLAG_N: unit flag of each unit
 - VAR_BACKEND_IP_LIST: the back-end application IP of the corresponding unit

-### 1.2 Microservices (RPC): Dubbo
+### 2.1 Microservices (RPC): Dubbo

 **precondition**

--You need to implement your application services based on Java and implement service calls with Dubbo
+- You need to implement your application services based on Java and implement service calls with Dubbo

-#### Entry application
+#### Frontend application

-The entry application is responsible for extracting the routing beacon from the traffic and setting it in the context
+The frontend application is responsible for extracting the routing beacon from the traffic and setting it in the context

-**Transformation steps**

 1. Introduce maven dependency